-In 1912 she suffered of the tuberculosis, and the family sent her to Switzerland, where she met Eugene Grindel (later known as Paul Eluard).
+In 1912 she suffered from tuberculosis, and the family sent her to Switzerland.
+There she met Eugene Grindel (later known as Paul Eluard).
 They married in 1917, and the following year their daughter Cecile was born.
-Because of Diakonova, Paul began to write love poetry.
+Because of Diakonova, Paul began to write love poems.
 And she became his muse, constantly inspired him to create new poems.
-However, in 1929 Paul met Maria Benz (Nusch), his new muse, and future wife.
+However, in 1929 Paul met Maria Benz (Nusch), his new muse and future wife.

-Eluard was related with the leading figures of the surrealist movement, his wife also attended some of their meetings.
+Eluard was related with the leading figures of the surrealist movement.
+And his wife also attended some of their meetings.
 Elena met Max Ernst, German and French painter, in 1921, when together with her husband Paul visited the artist in the city of Cologne (Germany).
 She posed for Max and became his lover.
-The following year, Ernst moved to an Eluard’s house in Val d’Oise ( France) .
+The following year, Ernst moved to an Eluard’s house in Val d’Oise (France).
 They didn’t hide the love triangle.
-Max Ernst painted her in a number of portraits.
-Their relationship broke off in 1924.
+Max Ernst painted a number of her portraits.
+Their relationship ended in 1924.

-Elena met Salvador Dali in 1929.
-She was 36 and Dali 25.
-When the painter met Gala he fell in love with her.
+You know, Elena met Salvador Dali in 1929.
+She was 36 years old and Dali was 25.
+When the painter met the Russian woman he fell in love with her.
 In 1930, she left Eluard and their daughter, and went to Dali.
-But the Eluards divorced only in 1932 and after 2 years Paul married Nusch.
+But the Eluards divorced only in 1932 and 2 years later Paul married Nusch.

-Gala was portrayed as Dali’s one and only muse that made him a man and an internationally acclaimed genius.
-She was alternatively portrayed as Madonna, Venus and Helen the Beautiful – a delusion, an incantation, a talisman.
+Pretty girl was portrayed as Dali’s one and only muse that made him a man and an internationally acclaimed genius.
+She was portrayed as Madonna, Venus and Helen the Beautiful – a delusion, an incantation, a talisman.
 She was not beautiful, but everyone admitted her charm.

-Dali and his muse married in 1958, 29 years after their first meeting.
+Dali and his muse got married in 1958, 29 years after their first meeting.

 During her last years she suffered from serious and painful diseases.
 “The day of death, – she said – will be the happiest day of my life.”
 Gala died on June 10, 1982, she was 88…